 I’ve always been a fairly clean person.
 (Although my husband would tell you otherwise.)
 I make my bed every day, and I put the laundry away immediately after washing it.
 There are never dirty dishes in my sink.
 And each week I strip the bed linens, wash them and put them back on the beds.
 My husband is the same way.
 In fact, he is the cleanest man I know.
-(Although he does have a tendency to throw things in cabinets without neatly stacking them.)
+(Although he does have a tendency to throw things in cabinets without neatly stacking them, and has been known to hoard things.)
 While most of my girlfriends complain about their husbands being slobs, I just don’t have that issue.
 I consider myself fortunate.

 Even with a toddler who has made it her mission to destroy the house daily, our home remains fairly clean.
 Avery loves to pull out all of the Tupperware from the cabinets and toss the plastic containers as far as she possibly can.
 She then proceeds to pull out all of the pots and pans and bang on them.
 Afterwards, she will toddle into her room, remove every single book from the shelf, then emptying her basket of bows onto the ground.
 This routine happens multiple times a day.
 Yet the house is completely picked up and organized before we go to bed.

 But here is where the story takes a turn.
 We are NOT this way on vacation.
 We are hotel slobs.
 We are so much messier when traveling!

 The minute we unzip our suitcases, it’s like the pressurization from the airplane trip there causes the content to explode all over the room.
 There are clothes strewn everywhere.
 Toiletries completely cover the bathroom vanity.
 And it just gets worse the longer we stay.
 If we are in the same hotel for a full week, the room looks like an episode of “Hoarders” by the time we leave.
 There will be piles on top of our piles.